Lawrence Lotito

 Major Cav.
-Lawrence Edward Lotito OMRI, OSSI (May 10, 1921 - December 18, 2004) was an American business owner, meteorologist, and major in the United States Air Force.
+Lawrence Edward Lotito OMRI, OSSI (May 10, 1921 – December 18, 2004) was an American business owner, meteorologist, and major in the United States Air Force.

 Early life and education

 Lotito grew up on a thirty-acre farm in Arvada, Colorado alongside his three siblings.
 He was born to first-generation Italian immigrant parents Rocco and Concetta Lotito.
 After graduating from Arvada High School in 1939, he earned a Bachelor of Science degree in Chemistry, Mathematics, and Physics from the University of Colorado.
 Lotito then went on to earn a meteorology degree from University of California, Los Angeles.

 Military career

 During his military career, Lotito served six years of active duty in both World War II and the Korean War.
 In 1943 he was retained at UCLA as a metrology instructor.
-In 1945, Lotito was sent to Florida for a series of top secret war cabinet meetings with other senior ranking U.S. Military officials.
-It was there that the Allied Forces planned the weather conditions and coordination for the dropping of the atomic bomb (Little Boy) on Hiroshima.
+In this role, he trained meteorology cadets, many of whom became the specialized weather reconnaissance officers for strategic Pacific missions.
+In 1944, Lotito held a high-ranking position at Wendover Air Field in Utah, which served as the primary training and assembly site for the 509th Composite Group.
+In 1945, Lotito was sent to Florida for a series of top secret war cabinet meetings with other senior ranking U.S. Military officials, to simulate the tropical and trans-Pacific flight conditions for the 509th.
+It was during these sessions that Allied Forces utilized long-range climatological modeling to plan the exact weather coordination and "clear sky" windows for the dropping of the atomic bomb (Little Boy) on Hiroshima.
 For his services, Lotito was offered a promotion of colonel on the condition that he be stationed in Japan for the next two years.
 He declined the promotion as he was not allowed to bring his newly wedded wife, Patricia Walsh.
 Lotito retired as a major in the United States Air Force in 1981.